JeremyRand/namecoin.org/docs/faq/index.md

 ### What is the relationship of Namecoin to Bitcoin?

-The Namecoin codebase consists of the Bitcoin codebase with relatively minor changes (~400 lines) and addtional functionality built on top on it.
+The Namecoin codebase consists of the Bitcoin codebase with relatively minor changes (~400 lines) and additional functionality built on top on it.
 The mining procedure is identical but the block chain is separate, thus creating Namecoin.
 This approach was taken because Bitcoin developers wanted to focus almost exclusively on making Bitcoin a viable *currency* while the Namecoin developers were interested in building a *naming system*.
-Because of the different intended use cases between the two projects, consensus and protocol rules might make sense in one but not ther other.
+Because of the different intended use cases between the two projects, consensus and protocol rules might make sense in one but not the other.
 Examples of places where it could make sense to have different protocol or consensus rules:

 * Namecoin's consensus rules need to enforce uniqueness of names.
 While it is possible to store data in Bitcoin (e.g. key/value pairs in `OP_RETURN` outputs), uniqueness is not enforced by Bitcoin.
 It would be theoretically possible to build a layer on top of Bitcoin that discards `OP_RETURN` outputs that don't respect uniqueness (e.g. a name operation that steals someone else's name), but any such layer would not be enforced by miners.
 If transaction validity rules are not enforced by miners, then they are not backed by [PoW](https://bitcoin.org/en/glossary/proof-of-work), which means that [SPV-based lightweight clients](https://bitcoin.org/en/glossary/simplified-payment-verification) will fail to enforce those validity rules.
 * Since consumers expect different fees for financial transactions versus name registrations, and since the volume of financial transactions worldwide versus name registrations worldwide are different, Namecoin and Bitcoin might have different optimal block sizes.